A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Non-Characteristic Boundary and Interface Treatment

-For locked interfaces (e.g., interfaces between purely computational blocks in the domains that have been introduced to mesh to either a material interface and/or needed in the mesh generation) continuity of displacement and traction need to be enforced.
+For computational interfaces (e.g., interfaces between blocks in the domains that have been introduced to mesh to either a material interface and/or needed in the mesh generation) continuity of displacement and traction need to be enforced.
 That is, across the interface it is required that

 Here the superscript $\pm$ denotes the value on either side of the interface with the unit normal $\vec{n}^{\pm}$ is taken to be outward to each side of the interface, i.e., $\vec{n}^{-} = -\vec{n}^{+}$.
 The standard approach to enforcing this is to choose the numerical flux to be the average of the values on the two sides of the interface,